Media & Hi-Res Photo Requests: Lindsay Taylor, email@example.com

 Join us again for one of the most unique lighting shows in Santa Fe!
-GLOW features thousands of lights all aglow throughout the Botanical Garden.
-Grab a friend or bring the family (kids 12 and under are FREE!) and enjoy a hot beverage by the fire, traditional (and untraditional!) holiday music and performances every night, delicious food, do a little holiday shopping in the Garden’s Gift shop, experience illuminated Spirit Poles and be bedazzled by a special laser light shows and exhibits designed for this year’s GLOW.
+GLOW features thousands of lights all aglow throughout the Botanical Garden, including our newest garden section, Ojos y Manos.
+Grab a friend or bring the family (kids 12 and under are FREE!) and enjoy a hot beverage by the fire, traditional (and untraditional!) holiday music, delicious food and drink, do a little holiday shopping in the Garden’s Gift shop and be bedazzled by a special laser light shows and exhibits designed for this year’s GLOW.

 Organizational Website Link: https://santafebotanicalgarden.org/events/glow/